sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_howto_leverage_parameters_and_ua/embedding_howto_leverage_parameters_and_ua.md

 Detailed documentation of this functionality can be [found here.](https://help.sigmacomputing.com/hc/en-us/articles/6797945342483-User-Backed-Embedding-#h_01G50PPN275X08R4HJJKAQ6XFV)

-This QuickStart guide will offer illustrative examples and screenshots of the available optional parameters, to help developers grasp the significance of each one.
+This QuickStart guide will offer illustrative examples and screenshots of the required and optional parameters, to help developers grasp the significance of each one.

 This QuickStart assumes you have completed the [Embedding 3: Application Embedding QuickStart.](https://quickstarts.sigmacomputing.com/guide/embedding_3_application_embedding/index.html?index=..%2F..index#0)

  ### Target Audience

-Developers who are interested in how to leverage required and optional parameters and user attributes when embedding Sigma into their applications.
+Developers who are interested in how to leverage required and optional parameters, or user attributes when embedding Sigma into their applications.

 ### Prerequisites

 <ul>
   <li>A computer with a current browser.
 It does not matter which browser you want to use.</li>
   <li>Access to your Sigma environment.</li>
-  <li>A working web server based on Node.js as demonstrated in the QuickStart Embedding 1: Prerequisites</li>
+  <li>A working web server based on Node.js, as demonstrated in the QuickStart Embedding 1: Prerequisites</li>
   <li>Some familiarity with Sigma is assumed.
 Not all steps will be shown as the basics are assumed to be understood.</li>
 </ul>